dechavezv/eeb_C177_2019/_posts/2019-04-07-Writing_Markdwon.md

 6. Transfer `README.md` from `~/Desktop/c177_Labs` back to `eeb-177` in hoffman.
 7. Navigate to `eeb-177`.
 Then, save and push your changes to your github repostiory.
 **Hint**:`add` `commit` and `push` maybe useful.
+**Note**: If you have problems pushing the repostiroy.
+You can update the content acording to the remote repository.
+Before doing `git put` have a backup of README.md file.
+Then, type `git pull`.
+This will update the repository.
+Now, copy the README.md file agian and try tu do `add` `commit` and `push`.

 8. Go to your github repository and verify that the changes were made.

 Is fun to write something about our favorite animal.
 But, now lets try to do something work-related.